abenassi/xlseries/README.md

 4. `pip install -r requirements.txt` *Install dependencies*
 5. `deactivate` *Deactivate when you are done*

-If you just want to use it and don't care about the tests:
+If you just want to use it without hacking on it:

-`pip install xlseries` in your environment, instead of cloning and pip installing in developer mode.
+Avoid cloning the repository and **`pip install xlseries`** in your virtual environment, instead of `pip install -e .` and `pip install -r requirements.txt`.

 ## Quick start